Who can study abroad?

 Costs vary depending on program type and length.
 Students on exchange programs pay for UWM tuition, room and board while abroad, international airfare, and any incidental expenses.
 Students on non-exchange, study abroad programs will pay a program fee instead of UWM tuition and may also be charged for room and board while abroad.
-Each short-term study abroad program participant, on the other hand, pays an equal share of the total cost of the program.
+Each faculty-led study abroad program participant, on the other hand, pays an equal share of the total cost of the program.

 How do I make payments?

-As part of the initial application, students make one payment, the deposit, directly to the CIE Study Abroad Office.
+As part of the initial application, students make one payment, the application fee, directly to the CIE Study Abroad Office.
 This payment can be made online via credit or debit card, or in person using personal check or money order.
-After being accepted to the program, the CIE Study Abroad Office posts the remaining fees to students’ UWM PAWS accounts.
+After being accepted to the program, the CIE Study Abroad Office posts the program fees to students’ UWM PAWS accounts.
 Students then work through the Cashier’s Office to make payments just as they normally would for their tuition and fees on campus.
 Please visit the Cashier’s Office website

 , or in person in Mitchell 285, for more information on payment methods.

 Can I apply my normal financial aid and scholarships to study abroad?

 Yes, most federal, state, and campus-based aid can be applied to the costs of studying on any UWM or UWM-partner study abroad program, much the same as if you were still on campus.
 Financial aid is available to help UWM students who need assistance covering the expenses of study abroad programs.
 Students must meet Financial Aid Office guidelines and deadlines.
 Aid for summer and UWinteriM study abroad programs is often limited.
 Our office works closely with Gayla Jenkins in the Financial Aid Office at UWM.
 Please contact Gayla (firstname.lastname@example.org) for questions related to your own financial aid situation.

 Are there any additional scholarships and grants for study abroad?